oguzhan-ulutas/odin-weather-app/README.md

 # odin-weather-app

-[The Odin Project exercise](https://www.theodinproject.com/lessons/node-path-javascript-weather-app) to learn about asynchronous way of working of JavaScript
+[The Odin Project exercise](https://www.theodinproject.com/lessons/node-path-javascript-weather-app) exercise to learn about the asynchronous way of working of the JavaScript

 [Live Preview](https://oguzhan-ulutas.github.io/odin-weather-app/)